 |YBP Fiscal Year||YBP Approval Titles Treated||% Change||Avg.
 List Price (USD)||% Change|

 The next table shows output and price data from the past 10 fiscal years at YBP U.K. This operation covers new U.K. titles of interest to academic libraries worldwide.
-YBP U.K. also profiles select titles from continental Europe and Africa.
-We profiled 18,976 titles last year, a 21% decrease.
-This decrease is attributed to the large reduction in The Stationary Office’s (TSO) titles being profiled as a result of no customer demand.
-As for average U.K. prices, we saw an overall increase of 15.3%.
-Again, TSO titles, with their low average list price, helped depress the overall average last year.
-If they are removed from the average price calculation for the previous year, our report would show the average U.K. price increased only 2.5% between FY12 and FY13.
+YBP U.K. also profiles select titles from continental Europe and from Africa.
+We profiled 17,513 titles last year, an 8% decrease.
+A large drop in the number of The Stationary Office’s titles being profiled masked significant increases in the number of titles profiled for Routledge, Oxford University Press, Palgrave, Ashgate and others.
+As for average U.K. prices, we saw an overall increase of 5.5%.

 All the print and ebook data we have presented is aggregated.
 Libraries will find a review of their own purchasing history to be the best indicator of the inflation rate they will experience.
-The 2012/13 book price inflation varied widely among YBP and YBP U.K. customers.
-Subject emphases, format and platform preference, budgets, and the method for acquiring U.K. and other English-language books from around the world are some of the factors that made one library’s experience different from others.
+The 2013/14 book price inflation varied widely among YBP and YBP U.K. customers.
+Subject emphases, format and platform preference, ebook purchase options, and the method for acquiring U.K. and other English-language books from around the world are some of the factors that made one library’s experience different from others.

-In order to better assist our customers each year with their own budgeting process, YBP provides a forecast of book price inflation for the coming year.
+To assist our customers each year with their own budgeting process, YBP provides our forecast of book price inflation for the coming year.
 We do our best to consider our historical data, collect insight from buyers and publishers, and review general economic data when developing our forecast.
-During the past 17 years, YBP has only reported a drop in the average list price of U.S. books twice.
-Everything we are hearing from publishers leads us to expect further increases in FY13.
-Publisher revenue models based predominantly on print sales are no longer sustainable.
-Publishers are experimenting with new models that factor in the changes introduced by escalating digital sales, Demand- Driven Acquisition and Short-Term Loans.
-In the face of higher costs and reduced sales, many publishers are implementing strategies of cautiously raising prices and title output.
-As a result, we forecast a 4-5% increase in the price of U.S. print books in FY14.
+During the past 18 years, YBP has only reported a drop in the average list price of U.S. books twice.
+Everything we are hearing from publishers leads us to expect further increases in FY2015.
+Most academic publishers are witnessing declines in sales per title.
+To offset this loss and protect their financial strength, many are publishing more titles and raising their list prices.
+As a result, we forecast a 3-4% increase in the price of U.S. print books in FY15.

-Publishers face the same pressures in the U.K. as they do in the U.S. We predict that list prices in the U.K. will increase in the range of 4-5% in FY14.
+Publishers face the same pressures in the U.K. as they do in the U.S. We predict that list prices in the U.K. will increase in the range of 3-4% as well in FY15.